tobixen/libvmod-ratelimit/README.rst

 Return value
         DURATION
 Description
-        Returns the duration since last time the id and tag was seen - for very simple ratelimiting (i.e. "there shoud be 5 seconds between each miss from this IP").
+        Returns the duration since last time the id and tag was seen - for very simple ratelimiting (i.e. "there should be 5 seconds between each miss from this IP").
 The function doesn't care at all about the parameters, only that they are identical with some earlier call to the same function.
 Example
         ::